BlueMap-Minecraft/BlueMapWiki/wiki/configs/Maps.md

 You can change this at any time.

-If you need dynamic markers, you can use any plugin that integrates with BlueMap's API.
+If you need dynamic markers, you can use any plugin or mod that integrates with BlueMap's API.
 [Here is a list.](/community/3rdPartySupport.md)

 Please check out [this wiki page](/wiki/customization/Markers.md) for information on how to configure this.